Skip to content

 How can I arrange my own home care?

-If you have care needs but don’t meet the eligibility criteria for local authority support, you should still be given information to help you arrange your own care.
+If you're not assessed as being eligible for local authority support, you can still arrange your own home care and you should be given information and advice to help you arrange this.
 If you’re arranging your own care, it’s always a good idea to get an outline of costs and services from several local agencies.
-When you find one you’re happy with, you can agree a care plan.
+When you find one you’re happy with, you can agree on a care plan.

 What if I need to go into a care home?

-Thinking about moving into a care home can feel daunting, but we have information that explains everything you need to find the right one, including types of care home, paying for a care home, finding a care home and choosing the right one.
+Thinking about moving into a care home can feel like a big change, but we have information that explains everything you need to find the right one – including the different types of care home, choosing the right care home, and how to pay for residential care.

 Find out more about care homes